eiji03aero/mash/client/packages/mash-editor/README.md

     - x

 ### Ex commands
+- q
-- q ... quit vim
+  - quit vim
+  - client code should listen for corresponding requestaction and do the actual closing
+- h
-- h ... show help
+  - show help
+- e [path]
+  - open buffer with path
+- FilerToggle
-- FilerToggle ... toggle visibility of filer
+  - toggle visibility of filer

 ## Models

 ### EditorEngine
-- wrapps everything required.
+- wraps everything required.
 - exposes the available operation.
 - supposed to be initialized and passed by client code